HardisonCo/.github/international/nicaragua/ni-health/hms-skl/index.md

 ## Integration Points

-This document outlines how HMS-SKL is integrated with ni_Health systems in Nicaragua.
+This document outlines how HMS-SKL is integrated with ni-health systems in Nicaragua.